-Lembeh Dive Resort is a famous dive site in Lembeh Island.
-Formerly known as Hairball Resort, the diver resort features nine identical sea view bungalows that have been designed with local material.
-The Bungalows are spacious, private, and equipped with air conditioner, en-suite bathroom, TV, safe, fans, minibar, and a dispenser.
+Lembeh Dive Resort is a famous dive resort in Lembeh Island.
+Formerly known as Hairball Resort, the dive resort features nine identical sea view bungalows that have been designed with local material.
+The Bungalows are spacious, private, and equipped with air conditioner, en-suite bathroom, TV, safe, fans, and a minibar.

 The location is at the center of Lembeh Strait.
 The resort offers accommodation that suits all budgets, from single rooms to suites.
 Lembeh Dive Resort is a 90-minute drive from Manado airport.
 Other facilities in Lembeh Strait include an open-air restaurant serving both local and international cuisine, a bar, swimming pool, a camera room, gift shop, satellite TV, Laundry services, fire pit, and a Spa.